GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

   ]
 ) <fig:ssl:multi_source:normalization>

+Those two methods have been proven to be effective in the training deep neural network architectures.

 Although He et al. chose to use Batch Normalization in their work, our final architecture makes use of the more flexible Layer Normalization.
-Those two methods have been proven to be effective in the training deep neural network architectures.

 The choice of the normalization scheme ended up being crucial to achieving good performance.
+We observed that the latter was yielding the same stabilization benefits during training while removing the dependence on the batch size.

 ==== Two stage training

 // TODO: doesn't seem to work well...
+#gaet[
+  As we have not seriously tried it and anyway haven't obtained any significant results, maybe we should entirely omit 2-stage training.
+]

+==== Training strategy

+// Batch size
+@keskar_large-batch_2017

-== Experiments
+=== Experiments and results

 // QUESTION: Should we mention the experiments made on the ILD/IPD binaural setup ?

-=== Static Sound Source Localization

 ==== Metrics

+To evaluate the performance of our method

 // Parallel with vision detection classes